 A swap can be an intimate affair between friends who wear a similar size or a bigger event that brings strangers together.
 In some places, you can even go to a clothes swap store.
 Ideally, items to be swapped should be in mint condition.
-Swaps don’t cost money and you can swap just about anything in your closet, accessories, shoes, and the likes.
+Swaps don’t cost money, and you can swap just about anything in your closet, accessories, shoes, and the like.
 Swapping is a great way to give your designer items a new life.

 If you enjoy DIY craft projects, your old clothing and accessories can come in handy as materials.
-You can make toys for your kids, headbands, and tote bags out of jeans or t-shirts.
+You can upcycle clothing, making toys for your kids, headbands, and tote bags out of jeans or t-shirts.
 You can also use them to make patches to design other outfits or even alter them to create new outfits.
 Face masks have become essential because of the COVID-19 pandemic, and you make reusable face masks and save some money.

 There are so many things that you could make with old outfits, but in the worst case, you can use them as cleaning rags.

 Some clothes made completely with natural fiber are compostable.
 All you need to do is shred them as finely as possible, get them a little wet, and add them to your compost bin.
 Just make sure you remove things like zips, buttons, tags, and other non-compostable materials.
 You should also make sure to check if the prints on the clothes are biodegradable; if not, avoid using printed areas.

 As time passes, some outfits become irrelevant in our closet, and it is pointless and untidy to hoard clothing.
 Getting rid of your clothes is an action that has serious consequences for the environment, so you want to do it right.

 Ipek Yalcin-Enis et al. (2019) Risks and Management of Textile Waste.
 Environmental Chemistry for a Sustainable World book series.